SergioLozano/sergiolozano.github.io/_projects/launch-of-new-pricing-and-packaging-for-logpoint.md

 ## Output

-I executed a comprehensive GTM rollout.
+As I had experience carrying large projects, I was tasked with the executing of the GTM strategy and rollout of this modular packaging and its pricing.
 This included authoring segmented communications for customers, MSSPs, and partners; leading a full redesign of the website homepage; creating Figma mockups for new content pages; and rewriting all supporting materials such as sales presentations, FAQs, and internal training decks.
 Every asset was updated to reflect the new product structure and value propositions.

 ## Outcomes